itamar-shashar/JobMatcher_AI/README.md

 Store the files in the `app` folder, the `requierments.txt` and the .env file (need to get access) in the same directory

 ### 📦 Installation & Requirements
+Make sure Python 3.11 or higher is installed on your computer.
 Ensure all dependencies are installed using the `requirements.txt` file.

 Run these commands in your IDE terminal (it is recommended to create and activate a new virtual environment first):